-Looking at the floor plan of the new house that you are planning to rent or buy as you make plans for staying here in Singapore and cannot help but wonder what you can do with that tiny balcony space?
+Looking at the floor plan of the new house that you are planning to rent or buy as you make plans for residing here in this nation and cannot help but wonder what you can do with that tiny balcony space?
 Well, with a bit of creativity and space planning, you may just figure something clever for efficient use of that space.

 Many homeowners, like you, may find it rather challenging to find a purpose or function for this nook of semi-outdoor space.
 Some have converted it into a small laundry area to dry their clothes, some may have decided to make use of the ample sunlight that is coming in to create their mini garden right at home, while some just left the space empty.
 So what would you do with yours?

 Stating the obvious as the first on the list is to grow yourself a plethora of crops that can be harvested for your dinner, to refresh the air in your home or even provide you with a lovely hobby to share with your kids.
 Try growing simple crops like bird’s eye chilli, eggplant, sweet basil and tomatoes.
 They grow well in Singapore’s balmy weather and are rather effortless to care for.
 If you are concern about the space constraint, have a shelf set up for some vertical garden (just like the tall building that you are living in) and start growing them plants!
 If you are unsure of how to start, try grabbing a pot or two from the nurseries and ask the staff there for some advice.

 Give your garden a touch of magic with fairy lights entwined to larger plants or structure.
 Turn on the lights when night falls and you get a lovely effect that mimics fireflies dancing in your tiny balcony.